March 29, 2021

 EXPOSED (1947)

 You have seen these father-daughter battles before.
-Armstrong tries to reign in his daughter for her own safety and lack of experience handling danger.
+Robert Armstrong tries to reign in his daughter for her own safety and lack of experience handling danger.
 She thinks dad is old-fashioned.
 Still, they provide the only energy in this film, as faint as it is.
-Well, there is a rousing choreographed fistfight between tall Haade and short Steele of western stunt film fame.
-Ironically, the distant shots using stunt doubles.
+Well, there is a rousing choreographed fistfight between tall Haade and short Steele of Western stunt film fame.
+Ironically, the distant shots use stunt doubles.
 Mara is an adept pickpocket as well.
 While hugging dear old dad, she lifts his badge from the side pocket of his suit which gets her access to places off-limits to ordinary citizens.
 Armstrong castigates her for impersonating an officer with serious jail time being a possible outcome.
 Recognizing it is his own badge, he hits the proverbial ceiling.
 Yet the two pool their resources and round up the rest of the cast like so many Agatha Christie films.
 Everyone gathers—minus the deceased—in one room for the finalĂ© and to expose each one’s motive during the mystery.

 Note: Adele Mara, born Adelaide Delgado, churned out film-after-forgettable-film in the Forties.
 In a Hollywood full of petite, pretty blondes cast in low-budget films, Mara’s career simply ran out of steam.
-She turned to television by the mid-Fifties.
+She turned to television by the mid-fifties.
 She is the older sister of television’s Luis Delgado, a regular on The Rockford Files and Garner’s on-set personal aide for many years.
 Fortuitous in that Mara would marry Roy Huggins in 1952, the man responsible for the Rockford character.

 No comments: